Professor-G/StreamingInstability_YJ14/docs/source/Analysis.rst

 .. math::
     B_{\nu,T} = \frac{2h\nu^3}{c^2} \ \frac{1}{e^\frac{h\nu}{k_BT} - 1}.

 This constant source function is an approximation in the isothermal disk assumption, in which only glowing gas and dust is observed.
-The actual intensity leaving the x,y exit plane, under the assumption of optically thin emission, is given by
+The intensity leaving the x,y exit plane, in the case of a constant source function, is given by

 .. math::
     I_\nu = B_{\nu,T} \ (1 - e^{-\tau_{xy}}).